 Genahist Side Effects

-Note: This page contains information about the side effects of diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Genahist.
+Note: This document contains side effect information about diphenhydramine.
+Some dosage forms listed on this page may not apply to the brand name Genahist.

-More frequent side effects include: sedation and thickening of bronchial secretions.
-See below for a comprehensive list of adverse effects.
+More frequent side effects include: sedated state and thickening of bronchial secretions.
+Continue reading for a comprehensive list of adverse effects.